Firefox Focus: Tracking protection

 Firefox Focus is designed to block online trackers, including third-party advertising, with the end goal of both improving browsing speed and protecting users' privacy.
 Content blocking is achieved using the Disconnect block lists.
 The blocking of third-party trackers (except "other content trackers") is enabled by default.
 In the other Firefox browsers, users have to enable the tracking protection feature inside the browser preferences manually.
 Users can also view types of trackers on a page by tapping on the shield icon next to the URL bar.
 A panel will pop-up and shows what kind of trackers are on that page: ad trackers, analytics trackers, social trackers or content trackers.

 On December 20, 2018, Mozilla announced that Firefox Focus now checks all URLs against the Google Safe Browsing service to help prevent people from accessing fraudulent sites.

+On iOS devices, Firefox Focus uses the WebKit engine as required by Apple for all browsers on the App Store.
+On Android, it used the Blink engine in version 6.x and earlier, and it has used GeckoView since version 7.0.

-Functions
+Functions and integrations

 Firefox Focus can be set as content-blocker in the Safari web browser options.
 After activating the Safari integration in the Firefox Focus settings, it will disable trackers automatically in the background when browsing using the Safari browser.

-Pressing the trash icon while browsing will delete all session data and refer to the startscreen, that is displaying the customisable search bar.
-Tabs can be opened by long-pressing a URL on a website.
-Favourite links can be set on the homescreen of the device.
+Pressing the trash icon while browsing will delete all session data, and return to the start screen (i.e. display the customisable search bar).
+Up to 4 favourite links (called Shortcuts) can be set on the home screen of the device.

-Firefox Focus contains a option called telemetry.
+Firefox Focus contains an option called telemetry.
 By activating it, users can allow Mozilla to collect and receive non personal-identifiable information to improve Firefox.
 Due to privacy concerns, telemetry of Firefox Klar is disabled by default.

+Beginning July 2018, Firefox Focus was preinstalled on the BlackBerry Key2 Android smartphone as part of the application Locker.

 October 15, 2018, Mozilla announced that Firefox Focus is being updated with a new search feature and visual design.
 That means the browser will conceptually tell users about its features and options.

+Opening multiple tabs in Firefox Focus is available on Android.